-For the majority of filesystem storage within Informatics, we use the Andrew File System (AFS), which is a globally-accessible file-system.
+For the majority of file storage within Informatics, we use the Andrew File System (AFS), which is a globally-accessible filesystem.
 We had previously used NFS (the Network File System), but had found it limiting in some respects.
-With AFS, we have an authenticated file-system with load-balancing, local caching, and global access.
+With AFS, we have an authenticated filesystem with load balancing, local caching, and global access.
 We moved to AFS in early 2006; a fuller description of the move, and the reasons for it, can be found in the relevant Newsletter.

 If you want to just 'dive in' but need details of a few basic commands, you might find our Top Ten Tips page helpful.

 For help with setting appropriate access permissions (and remember that this is a global filesystem), please take a look at the Setting ACLs page.
 For other command information, see the local copy of the Official AFS Reference Manual, and also the OpenAFS User Guide.